Richard Hammond: Other vehicles

+Sale of vehicles

+Hammond has stated that he has sold off many of his vehicles to assist in the funding of his workshop, The Smallest Cog.

+Hammond often stored his vehicles at his mock-castle home as well as a unit in Herefordshire.
+The use of one of these units is being used for The Smallest Cog as a 'reception area' for cars awaiting restoration.

 Charity work

 Hammond is an ambassador of UK charity for children with brain injury and neuro-disability The Children's Trust.

 On 29 September 2013, terminally-ill eight-year-old Emilia Palmer was driven by Hammond in a pink Lamborghini Aventador Roadster (newly repainted for the occasion).
-Hammond flew his Robinson R44 helicopter, G-OHAM, to Shobdon Aerodrome, then picked Palmer up from her home in Kimbolton, Herefordshire and drove her back to the airport for a high-speed run on the main runway.
+Hammond flew his Robinson R44 helicopter, G-OHAM, to Shobdon Airfield in Herefordshire, then picked Palmer up from her home in Kimbolton, Herefordshire and drove her back to the airport for a high-speed run on the main runway.
 The event was arranged at short notice by Rays of Sunshine.

 Controversies

-Hammond's comments and actions have sometimes resulted in complaints from viewers, LGBT rights charities, and foreign diplomats.

 During the second episode of series sixteen of Top Gear, Hammond suggested that no one would ever want to own a Mexican car, since cars are supposed to reflect national characteristics and so a Mexican car would be "lazy, feckless, flatulent, overweight, leaning against a fence, asleep, looking at a cactus with a blanket with a hole in the middle on as a coat."
 Hammond finished with the remark "I'm sorry, but can you imagine waking up and remembering you're Mexican?!"
 The comments prompted Mexico's ambassador in London, Eduardo Medina-Mora Icaza, to lodge an official complaint to the BBC.
 Demanding an apology from the BBC, the ambassador stated: "These offensive, xenophobic and humiliating remarks only serve to reinforce negative stereotypes and perpetuate prejudice against Mexico and its people."
 The BBC defended the broadcast of this segment on the grounds that such national stereotyping was a "robust part" of traditional British humour.